Must-try foods in Europe’s lakes and mountains

 Fishing has been a major industry on Lake Garda for centuries, and sardines caught in the lake still feature on many restaurant menus.
 They’re delicious grilled or fried, mixed with pasta or added to sauces for flavour.
 Garda town even dedicates three days to celebrating sardines at the annual Sardellata al Chiar di Luna festival in July.

 A comfort food favourite, spätzle are a type of egg noodle that are cut into small shapes and tossed with butter or paired with meat dishes or soup.
-For a really indulgent meal, try käsespätzle, which mixes the noodles with a creamy cheese sauce and fried onions – kind of like a German version of mac and cheese.
+For a really indulgent meal, try käsespätzle, which mixes the noodles with a creamy cheese sauce and fried onions – kind of like an Austrian version of mac and cheese.

 Strudel – Austria